Climate and Average Weather Year Round in Reading Massachusetts, United States

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Reading experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Reading.
-The most rain falls during the 31 days centered around October 22, with an average total accumulation of 4.0 inches.
+The month with the most rain in Reading is October, with an average rainfall of 3.9 inches.

-The least rain falls around January 24, with an average total accumulation of 1.9 inches.
+The month with the least rain in Reading is January, with an average rainfall of 2.0 inches.

 Average Monthly Rainfall in Reading

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Reading experiences significant seasonal variation in monthly liquid-equivalent snowfall.
+Reading experiences extreme seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 5.2 months, from November 7 to April 13, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 27, with an average total liquid-equivalent accumulation of 1.1 inches.
+The snowy period of the year lasts for 5.2 months, from November 7 to April 13, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Reading is January, with an average snowfall of 10.7 inches.

 Hours of Daylight and Twilight in Reading